ploomber/projects/debugging/README.md

 ## Letting our pipeline fail under unforeseen circumstances

-The error in our program is of particular interest because it posits a common scenario: our program is correct, but still failed due to unforeseen circumstances (unexpected data properties).
-This type of bugs challenge our assumptions about input data, fixing the error is just as important as explaining *why* we fixed the way we did it.
+The error in our program is of particular interest because it posits a common scenario: our program is correct but still failed due to unforeseen circumstances (unexpected data properties).
+Although these bugs challenge our assumptions about input data, fixing the error is just as important as explaining *why* we fixed the way we did it.

 Picture this: we decide to drop all observations that contain the unexpected value (`d`), now our pipeline runs correctly.
 A few months later, we receive new data so we run the pipeline again, but we run into the same issue because of a new unexpected value (say, `e`).

 We could argue that one solution would be to *drop all unexpected values*.
 Is this the best approach?
-Dropping observations silently is dangerous, as they might contain useful information for our analysis.
-If we bury a `drop=True` piece of code in a pipeline with dozens of files, we are going to cause *a lot of* trouble to someone (which could be us) in the future.
+Dropping observations silently is dangerous, as they might contain helpful information for our analysis.
+If we bury a `drop=True` piece of code in a pipeline with dozens of files, we will cause *a lot of* trouble to someone (which could be us) in the future.
 As we mentioned in the previous guide: explicitly stating our data expectations is the way to move forward.

 If we decide dropping `d` is a reasonable choice, we can encode our new data expectations in the upstream task testing function (because that's the task that supplies input data).
 Let's recall how our pipeline looks like:
 <!-- #endregion -->